skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 ##### Transformation, enablement, and mentorship

-You know how to encourage organizations to change how they work.
+You encourage organizations to change how they work.
 You help clients grow by coaching, pairing, and mentoring.
 You help others feel comfortable and confident in the work that they do and help them accomplish their goals.

 ##### Emotional intelligence

 You build empathy for your users and your clients through research.
 You adapt quickly to changes in situations and plans.
 You’re curious about the problems you’ve been asked to solve and the client you’re supporting.
-You're able to solve problems in ways that support diverse perspectives.
+You solve problems in ways that support diverse perspectives.
 You provide useful, actionable feedback.

 ##### Navigating ambiguity

-You're able to succeed when presented with little or no direction.
+You succeed when presented with little or no direction.
 You see areas of opportunity within a vague problem space.
 You use the resources and opportunities in front of you to learn quickly.
-You're able to move a client project forward despite lack of clarity.
+You move a client project forward despite lack of clarity.
 You don’t shy away from complex problems.
 You reduce ambiguity for others on your team.

 ##### Expertise and growth mindset